zendesk/custom-pages-example/frontend/README.md

 ```
 npm install
 ```
-4. Copy the .env.example into .env and adjust as needed
+4. Copy the .env.example into .env and replace example values
 5. Run the app.
 ```
 npm start